frlender/react-save-session/README.md

 ## Customization
-React-save-session allows full customization of displayed JSX.
-Both components have a format property that accepts a function that accepts internal variables and functions as input and returns JSX.
+React-save-session allows full customization of the displayed JSX.
+Both components have a format property that accepts a function that takes internal variables and functions as input and returns JSX.
 The interfaces are:

 ```TypeScript
 interface SaveSessionProps<T>{